-This can be achieved if your team includes an experienced and capable financial advisor able to work with the others to develop models for your future incorporating their expectations for the sale of your company, the tax consequences you'll face, and conservative assumptions for the future.
-These models will allow for assessments to be made regarding the future under a variety of scenarios, including the potential to avoid taxes using strategies like the one described in Selling Your Business; Harming Your Family?
-These scenarios may even influence the structure of the business sale that might make most sense for the advisor team to pursue.

-Finally, with comprehensive investment planning completed, alternatives reviewed, and strategies decided upon, the seller will be able to move seamlessly into post-sale financial steps and investing at the close of the transaction rather than losing any time or investment income.
+A meaningful and secure Life II may be achieved if your team includes an experienced and capable financial advisor able to work with the others to develop models for your future incorporating their expectations for the sale of your company, the tax consequences you'll face, and conservative assumptions for the future.
+These models will allow for assessments to be made regarding the future under a variety of scenarios, including the potential to minimize taxes using a careful approach to handling your retirement funds.
+Finally, with comprehensive investment planning completed, alternatives reviewed, and strategies decided upon, the former executive will be able to move seamlessly into post-career plans rather than losing any time or investment income.

-Many former business owners approach a financial advisor to start these analyses once the sale closes and cash is received.
-While better late than never, much more value would be received if this work began well before the transaction moved forward.
+Many former corporate executives approach a financial advisor to start these analyses once retirement decisions have been made.
+While better late than never, much more value would be received if this work began well before the target date is set.
 The opportunity to save significantly on taxes and make better decisions that will affect the family's lifestyle for years to come may be missed by postponing the inclusion of skilled investment planning help.